-WARNING: The recommended operating conditions are required in order to ensure the normal operation of the semiconductor device.
-All of the device's electrical characteristics are warranted when the device is operated within these ranges.
+WARNING: The recommended operating conditions are required in order to ensure the normal operating ranges for the semiconductor device.
+All of the device's electrical characteristics are warranted whent the device is operated within these ranges.

 Always use semiconductor devices within their recommended operating condition ranges.
 Operation outside these ranges may adversely affect reliability and could result in device failure.